circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 ![The CircleCI Project Settings, iOS Code Signing page]({{ site.baseurl }}/assets/img/docs/ios-getting-started-cci-code-signing-menu.png)

-Then click **Upload Key**, and enter the details for your certificate, including the password you used when exporting the .p12
+Click **Upload Key** and enter the details for your certificate, including the password you used when exporting the .p12.

 ![The CircleCI Certificate Details]({{ site.baseurl }}/assets/img/docs/ios-getting-started-cci-certificate-details.png)

-Then select the `.p12` file you wish to upload and click upload.
+Select the `.p12` file you wish to upload and click upload.

 The uploaded p12 certificates will be installed into `circle.keychain` as part of your build setup.
-The password for this keychain is `circle` and it is unlocked for the duration of the build.
+The password for this keychain is `circle`, and it is unlocked for the duration of the build.

 This keychain is also added to the Xcode search path, so any credentials stored here will be available to Xcode.